-Section 93-District Superintendent.
-The district superintendent shall be elected for a term of one year, or until his successor is elected.
+Section 85-District Superintendent.
+The District Superintendent shall be elected for a term of one year, or until his successor is elected.

-Section 94, ¶1-The district superintendent is responsible to the annual conference for the work assigned to him and he is also amenable to the executive council which shall have authority to remove, reprove, or request the district that another be placed in his stead.
+Section 86, ¶1-The District Superintendent is responsible to the District Assembly for the work assigned to him and he is also amenable to the Executive Council which shall have authority to remove, reprove, or request the District that another be placed in his stead.

-¶2-The district shall pay to the retiring district superintendent one month's salary or the equivalent of one month of his average monthly offerings during the last year of his service.
+¶2-The district shall pay to the retiring District Superintendent one month's salary or the equivalent of one month of his average monthly offerings during the last year of his service.

-Section 95-The duties of the district superintendent shall be as follows:
+Section 87-The duties of the District Superintendent shall be as follows: